Simplifying Deep Temporal Difference Learning: Related Work

 \subsection{Regularisation in RL}

 CrossQ is a recently developed off-policy algorithm based on SAC that removes target networks and introduces BatchNorm into the critic \citep{Bhatt24}.
 CrossQ demonstrates impressive performance when evaluated across a suite of MuJoCo domain with high sample and computational efficiency, however no analysis is provided explaining its stability properties or what effect introducing BatchNorm has.
-To develop PQN, we perform a rigorous analysis of both BatchNorm and LayerNorm in TD.
+To develop PQN, we performed a rigorous analysis of LayerNorm in TD.
+Here is a complete list of the differences between CrossQ and PQN: